Tulkiyan: Heritage listing

 The highly successful Architectural Practice formed by B. J. Waterhouse and J. W. Hamilton Lake in 1908 was responsible for the design of numerous stately homes, cottages, churches, cinemas and public buildings, including "Brent Knowle" (1913) at Neutral Bay, "Nutcote" (1925) at Neutral Bay and "Elwatan" (1926) at Castle Hill.

 Waterhouse was deeply committed to and a great proponent of the Arts and Crafts movement, however his later work embraced a number of architectural styles.
 The domestic architecture of Waterhouse was widely featured and documented in the publications: Australian Home Beautiful; The Salon; Architecture; Houses and Gardens; and The Home.

 A measure of Waterhouse's influence and reputation is demonstrated by his prominent appointments and awards.
 At various times he was President of the Royal Australian Institute of Architects, President of the NSW Board of Architects, Chairman of the National Planning and Development Committee, Canberra, President of the Board of Trustees of the Art gallery of NSW, and in 1949 he was awarded the Gold Medal by the Royal Australian Institute of Architects.

 Tulkiyan is of local significance for its association with the Donaldson family, in particular Mrs Mary Donaldson née Scott and her children, Mary, William and Margaret.
 Margaret Donaldson (1903 - 1994) who bequeathed the house and its contents to the community resided in the house for eighty years.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

-Tulkiyan is of State and local significance as an excellent and highly intact example of the domestic work of the architect Bertrand James Waterhouse from the early years of the architectural practice of Waterhouse and Lake.
-It is an outstanding example of Arts and Crafts period design, arranging forms in a picturesque manner, utilising high quality materials and detail.
+Tulkiyan is of state and local significance as an example of the domestic work of the architect Bertrand James Waterhouse from the early years of the architectural practice of Waterhouse and Lake.
+It is an example of Arts and Crafts period design, characterized by its arrangement of forms and use of materials and detailing.

 The house and its contents form a unique representative collection of the middle class preoccupation with the later manifestations of the English Arts and Crafts movement.

-The house in its garden setting is visually pleasing and is a well known landmark on the Pacific Highway within the Gordon area.
+The house and its garden setting is a well known landmark on the Pacific Highway within the Gordon area.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.